AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ![Synchronize action pulls the changes made to the source](assets/livecopy_sync.png)

-*Figure: Synchronize action pulls the changes made to the source*
+*Figure: Synchronize action pulls the changes made to the source.*

 >[!NOTE]
 >